LeandroCRD/Python-GUIs/README.md

 # PythonScripts
-Project Scripts done in Python
+Project Scripts done in Python:
+**Automatic Counter ** - Counter Window in Tkinter that automatic count from 0 to 99.